The character of topological groups, via bounded systems, Pontryagin--van Kampen duality and pcf theory: Overview and main results

 \section{Overview and main results}

 The topological structure of a topological group is completely determined by its local structure at an element.
 The most fundamental invariant of the local structure is the \emph{character} , the minimal cardinality of a local basis.
-Metrizable groups have countable character, and the celebrated Birkhoff-Kakutani Theorem asserts that this is the only case where the character is countable.
+Metrizable groups have countable character, and the celebrated Birkhoff--Kakutani Theorem asserts that this is the only case where the character is countable.

-The computation of the character of nonmetrizable groups may be a hard task.
-For example, even the character of free abelian topological groups is only known in very special cases.
-The \IndEmph{free abelian topological group $A(X)$} over a Tychonoff space $X$ is the abelian topological group with the universal property, that each continuous function $\vphi$ from $X$ into any abelian topological group $H$ has a unique extension to a continuous homomorphism $\tilde\vphi:A(X)\to H$.
+The computation of the character of nonmetrizable groups may be a difficult task.
+For example, the character of free abelian topological groups is only known in some cases (cf. \cite{NT1,NT2}).
+The \emph{free abelian topological group $A(X)$} over a Tychonoff space $X$ is the abelian topological group with the universal property that each continuous function $\vphi$ from $X$ into any abelian topological group $H$ has a unique extension to a continuous homomorphism $\tilde\vphi\colon A(X)\to H$.

 As a set, $A(X)$ is the family of all formal linear combinations of elements of $X$ over the integers.
 But the topology of $A(X)$ is very complex, and in general, it is not known how to determine the character of $A(X)$ from the properties of $X$.